 How can we use gene-editing technology to understand and treat human disease or improve crop yield?
 What is big data and how can we use it to advance our understanding of biological systems?
 How are we using synthetic biology to engineer bacteria to clean up oil pollution?
 How does bioimaging allow us to see inside the molecular machinery of a cell?

 Integrative biology brings together all the tools of modern biology to unravel the complexity of living systems.
 Our BSc Biological Sciences covers the breadth of biology from molecules and cells, to whole organisms and ecosystems.
 In our School you’ll discover how new developments in technology are driving current research, with research-based teaching delivered by leading scientists investigating global biological challenges.

-Choose to follow one of our four pathways:
+Choose to follow one of our three pathways: